The useful plants of the Dutch East Indies: Context

 While writing his book, Heyne, who had no formal training in taxonomy, collaborated a lot with other researchers posted at the botanical gardens, namely T. Valeton, C. A. Backer, and C. R. W. K. van Alderwerelt van Rosenburgh, who aided him primarily in identifying specimens.
-Whilst the degree to which they collaborated varried, with van Rosenburgh looking mostly at ferns and Valeton mostly at "ginger allies", Backer, whose worked focused on Javanese trees, provided a large number of plant names.
-There are also records of two autochtones, Arsin (? - 1913) and Sapei (1870-1934), who were employed at the botanical gardens and who, despite having no formal botanical training, are said to have been particularly good at identifying plants, including of incomplete specimens.
-The book series Herbarium Amboinense (1741) by G. E. Rumphius, which catalogued the flora of Amboina, was a major source of information for the content of Heyne's book, and Rumphius is referenced freuently, both for botanical descriptions and some traditional uses.
-Furthermore, Heyne corresponded extensively with Mrs. Jans Kloppenburg-Versteegh, a Dutch-Indonesian expert on Indonesian herbal medicine who had herself authored a similar but smaller guide in 1907 focusing on medicinal plants, and she was deemed by Heyne to be one of the most reliable sources on this matter.
+Whilst the degree to which they collaborated varied, with van Rosenburgh looking mostly at ferns and Valeton mostly at "ginger allies", Backer, whose worked focused on Javanese trees, provided a large number of plant names.
+There are also records of two autochthones, Arsin (? - 1913) and Sapei (1870–1934), who were employed at the botanical gardens and who, despite having no formal botanical training, are said to have been particularly good at identifying plants, including of incomplete specimens.
+The book series Herbarium Amboinense (1741) by G. E. Rumphius, which catalogued the flora of Amboina, was a major source of information for the content of Heyne's book, and Rumphius is referenced frequently, both for botanical descriptions and some traditional uses.
+Furthermore, Heyne corresponded extensively with Jans Kloppenburg-Versteegh, a Dutch-Indonesian expert on Indonesian herbal medicine who had herself authored a similar but smaller guide in 1907 focusing on medicinal plants, and she was deemed by Heyne to be one of the most reliable sources on this matter.

 Contents

-In the initial four books (1913-1917) comprise gymnosperms and angiosperms.
+In the initial four books (1913–1917) comprise gymnosperms and angiosperms.
 The first instalment of the four-part series published in 1913 was about monocotyledon and gymnosperms.
 Part two and three published in 1916 and 1917 were about Archichlamydeae, and part four published in 1917 was about Metachlamydeae.
-Besides these, the revision (1922-1950) also comprises algae, fungi, lichens and ferns.
+Besides these, the revision (1922–1950) also comprises algae, fungi, lichens and ferns.
 The plants in his initial four books and revisions are arranged according to the Engler system.
 The species are arranged per family.
 Each species is described with its scientific name and names used in the local dialect, after which a short description about the plant is included.
 This is followed by information on the occurrence, distribution and a detailed summary of the application and commercial importance.
 He refers to many other sources for example the books: Zoocecedica of the Netherlands East Indies for images and De Clercq’s plantkundig woordenboek for more local names.
 At the end of each book, a register of scientific names and local names is included.